surge-synthesizer/surge-synthesizer.github.io/surge-manual/Surge.md

 is used, it will also work as wavetable picker.

 **Type** – Oscillator type.
 Chooses which algorithm is used for the oscillator.
-Available options are classic, sin, wavetable, S\&H noise and audio input.
+Available options are Classic, Wavetable, Window, Sine, FM2, FM3, SH Noise and Audio Input.

-**Pitch & octave** – Controls the pitch for this particular oscillator.
+**Pitch & Octave** – Controls the pitch for this particular oscillator.
 The range of the slider can be extended from its context menu.

 **Keytrack** – When disabled, the oscillator will play the same pitch